ocular-d/actions/README.md

 ## 📄 About

-GitHub Actions Workflows for QA checks of (technical) documentation.
+Examples of how to use GitHub Actions Workflows for QA checks of (technical) documentation.

 ## 🚀 Usage

-TBC
+Copy the examples, or use them as a base or inspiration for you own workflows.

 ## 🤝 Contributing

+Please consider contributing by improving the examples or by committing new ones!

 We are a community effort, and everybody is most welcome to participate!

-Be it filing bugs, formulating enhancements, creating pull requests, or any other means of contribution, we encourage contributions from everyone.

 ## 📝 License